-It indicates the UE's preference to be configured with radio resources for UE-side data collection.

 [Comments]:

 [WI CR rapporteur-v020]: We agree that at the moment it is unclear when the start indication should be included by the UE, without including a list of preferred candidates.
 Several interpretations were discussed in the past, e.g. (i) the UE sends just a start indication and then it expects to receive the list of candidates from the network, or (ii) the UE sends just a start indication with the meaning that it can accept any data collection configuration that the NW may decide to provide (that assumes the list of candidates is optional on top of the start/stop procedure).
 In any case, we agree that this topic needs further discussion based on Tdocs.